Useful E-Learning Terms

 Internet ExplorerWeb Browser software developed by Microsoft.

-ISPInternet Service Provider, a service, for example AOL, or Earthlink, needed by users who are going to access the Internet from home or work (unless they are connected directly to the Internet through a local area network (LAN).
+ISPInternet Service Provider, a service, for example AOL, Earthlink, or Comcast, needed by users who are going to access the Internet from home or work.

 LAN (Local Area Network)A computer network which spans a local area such as a campus.
 Computers at BCCC's Liberty, Harbor and RPC centers are connected to the Internet via a LAN.